Camp FAQ

 Do not bring anything valuable to camp as occasionally things do get lost or broken.
 Pioneer Camp is not responsible for lost, damaged or stolen items.

-Yes, Pioneer Camp operates a Tuck Shop at camp which sells books, clothing, flashlights, batteries, and souvenirs.
+Yes, Pioneer Camp operates a Tuck Shop at camp which sells books, clothing, and souvenirs.
+We ask all campers pre-order Hoodies and Hats at registration so we can assure we order enough for everyone who orders these items.
 Since campers may not keep cash in their possession while at camp, we ask that money going towards their Tuck Account is included in your payment for the camp session.
-Unspent portions of the tuck account will be refunded at the end of the camp session, or can be donated toward our scholarship fund.
+Unspent portions of $10 or less will not be refunded and will be donated towards MPC’s Camper Scholarship, all other tuck money will be refunded at the end of the camp session.

 Arrival and Departure Days

-The Pioneer Camp III boat will pick campers up at the dock on Shoal Lake at 4 pm on the start day of most camps.
+For Private Transportation: Pioneer Camp boats will pick campers up at the dock on Shoal Lake at 4 pm on the start day of most camps.
 Please see the transportation schedule for specific departure times for your camp.
 Please make sure you arrive approximately 15–30 minutes early to drop off your child to ensure smooth operations.

 By Bus:

-Bus departures and arrivals meet at the east parking lot (off of Burmac) of the Winnipeg Evangelical Free Church, 500 Lagimodiere Blvd.
-Campers should be there by 1:30pm on the start date of camp, so that they can be signed in and buses can depart at 2pm.
-On the end date of camp, buses arrive at the same location at about 5pm.
-Exceptions to these times are the Voyageur canoe trips and LIT which needs campers to arrive at 11:30 for a 12 o’clock departure.
+Bus departures and arrivals meet at the south parking lot of the Canadian Mennonite University (CMU), 500 Shaftsbury Blvd.
+Campers should be there an hour – 30mins before their bus departs on the start date of camp, so that they can be signed in and buses can depart at 2pm.
+On the end date of camp, buses arrive at the same location at about 4pm.
+Please see the Bus schedule for the expections.

 By Boat: